How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 If you’ve tried other sleep techniques with no success, don’t give up — this military-approved tactic could be the breakthrough you need.

-With a few weeks of practice, you could be falling asleep in 2 minutes every single night.
+Get it right with a few weeks of practice.
+And you could be falling asleep in 2 minutes every single night.

 Say goodbye to counting sheep and lying awake for hours.
-Say goodbye to researching sleep hacks on your lunch break, as you guzzle an XL, double-strength coffee.
+Forget researching sleep hacks on your lunch break, as you guzzle an XL, double-strength coffee.
+It’s high time you get the sleep you deserve.

-With this tactic, you could fall asleep fast, wake up rested and feel prepared for a productive workday every day.
+With this tactic, you could fall asleep fast and wake up rested.
+You’ll feel physically prepared for a productive workday every day.
+Pair it with healthy habits and you’ll feel like you’re on top of the world.

 (2) Grothaus, Michael.
 “What happened when I tried the U.S. Army’s tactic to fall asleep in two minutes.”
 Fast Company, 26 Oct.
 2018, www.fastcompany.com/90253444/what-happened-when-i-tried-the-u-s-armys-tactic-to-fall-asleep-in-two-minutes